laurent-martin/aspera-api-examples/java/README.md

 The appropriate toolchain should be used to match your java version.

-To test the exemple with a specific java version set the env var `JAVA_HOME`, for example on macos:
+To test the example with a specific java version set the env var `JAVA_HOME`, for example on macos:

 ```bash
 JAVA_HOME=/opt/homebrew/Cellar/openjdk@11/11.0.23 make